AnmolS99/AnmolS99/README.md

 ### Hi there 👋

-I'm a Computer Science student at NTNU, specializing in AI🦾
+I'm a 5th year Computer Science student at NTNU, specializing in AI 🦾

 <!--
 **AnmolS99/AnmolS99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.